Rogation days: In the British Isles

-Rogation Sunday in Anglicanism

-In the Anglican tradition, Rogation Sunday is celebrated on the 5th Sunday after Easter (also known as the 6th Sunday of Easter).

-In the United States
+In the Americas

 Catholic

 The reform of the Liturgical Calendar for Roman Catholics in 1969 delegated the establishment of Rogation Days, along with Ember Days, to the episcopal conferences.
 Their observance in the Latin Church subsequently declined, but the observance has revived somewhat since Pope John Paul II allowed Rogation days as a permitted, but not mandated, observance.
 For those Catholics who continue to celebrate Mass according to the General Roman Calendar of 1960 or earlier, the Rogation Days are still kept, unless a higher ranking feast would occur on the day.

-Episcopal
+Lutheran

+The Rogation Days (known as Rogationtide) are the three days prior to Ascension Thursday.
+In Lutheranism, there are liturgies for "the Procession, propers, and Litany for the Days of Rogation".
+Fasting, as well as abstinence from meat, is enjoined during the Rogation days.

+Anglican

-The new, Protestant version of the Rogation days became such a fixture in Church life that the tradition was carried over to the Americas by British colonists in Jamaica, Barbados, and South Carolina.
-Rogation days are an optional observance in the Episcopal Church.
-Although early associated with rural life, agriculture and fishing, the Book of Common Prayer has been expanded to include propers for commerce and industry and the stewardship of creation, as well as a fruitful season.
+The new, Protestant version of the Rogation days became such a fixture in Church life that the tradition was carried over to the English churches across the British Empire, including to the Americas by British colonists in Bermuda, Jamaica, Barbados, Virginia and South Carolina.
+Rogation days continue as an optional observance in the Episcopal Church, and in Anglican Provinces around the world.
+Although early Rogation celebrations were associated with rural life, agriculture and fishing, the Book of Common Prayer in many jurisdictions has been expanded to include propers for commerce and industry and the stewardship of creation, as well as a fruitful season, and rubrics were added for their use.